Marcogarcia31/Health_app/README.md

 ![](Images/outliers.png)<p>&nbsp;</p>

-We can see from the table above that some values in the dataset are outliers.
+* We can see from the table above that some values in the dataset are **outliers**

-The maximums in the columns 'proteins', 'sugars', 'salt', 'saturated fats' and 'fibre' are impossible, as they are higher than 100g.
+* The maximums in the columns 'proteins', 'sugars', 'salt', 'saturated fats' and 'fibers' are impossible, as they are **higher than 100g**

-Also some minimums are negative and therefore inconsistent: those in the columns 'proteins', 'sugars' and 'fibre'.
+* Also some **minima** are negative and therefore inconsistent: those in the columns 'proteins', 'sugars' and 'fibre'.

 We can apply the following cleaning principle:

-- the sum of the nutrients should logically not exceed 100g per 100g of product
+- **the sum of the nutrients should logically not exceed 100g per 100g of product**

-- similarly, the current state of scientific knowledge allows us to admit that the most caloric nutrient is fat, and that one gram of fat represents 9 kcal, or 37.6 kJ.
-We can therefore consider that a product should logically contain no more than 3,760 kJ of energy
+- similarly, the current state of scientific knowledge allows us to admit that the most caloric nutrient is fat, and that one gram of fat represents 9 kcal, or 37.6 kJ. **We can therefore consider that a product should logically contain no more than 3,760 kJ of energy**

-- we should not see a value below zero for the different nutrients
+- we should not see a **value below zero** for the different nutrients

-- product should meet the following condition : kJ >= 37,6 * fats + 16,7 * sugars + 16,7 * proteins + 8,4 * fibers
+- product should meet the following condition : **kJ >= 37,6 * fats + 16,7 * sugars + 16,7 * proteins + 8,4 * fibers**

 ![](Images/cleaned_data.png)<p>&nbsp;</p>

-Even thoughh there are statistical outliers in the distributions, maximum value on each feature does not exceed 100g which is reasonable.
+Even though there are statistical outliers in the distributions, maximum value on each feature does not exceed 100g which is reasonable.